m-moshtagh/Ohara/DataBases/nosql/redis/REDIS.md

 > Redis pubsub gurantees order however, doesn't gurantees delivery since if no body subscribe to a channel the messages will be missed and if a client subscribe to achannel the early messages are missed.

 This also has performance downsides which payloadsize, number of subs and number of patterns needs considerations.

+## Geospatial

+Some apps like uber and waze store geospatial objects which have pairs of latitude and longitude and then perform queries on those objects by Distance or radius.
+Redis can provide this functionality with a very low latency.

+For each longitude and latitude pair a geohash is computed which is 52 bit integer ins redis.
+Geohash encodes positionsin a short string of letters and digits.

+> The GoType is actualy  a sorted set.

+We use `GEOADD`, `GEOHASH` and `GEOPOS` to interact.
+We can also manipulate the data with SET operations like `ZINTESTORE` or `ZUNIONSTORE` however, summing them will move our location so we need to use AGGREGATEMIN option to retain the geospatial point.
+We can also delete using `ZREM` and list it using `ZRANGE`

+> Using geoadd with same key will update the value(location).
+This is useful for moving objects.

+Redis provides Three commands to query geospatial objects. `GEODIST` to calculate distance between two members held by same key. `GEORADIUS` and `GEORADIUSBYMEMBER` will find geospatial members within specific radius.
+`GEORADIUS` accepts langtitude and latitude but `GEORADIUSBYMEMBER` we provide a member to it.

+usecases:

+* find locations from some specific location
+* advertisement for customers in location.

+> Redis does these operations in realtime access and high change rates.